davidesangui/metapresence/README.md

   `python3 metapresence.py -h`

 **With bowtie2:**
-  `bowtie2 alignment launch ! [options] -s coverm_input.txt all_sequences.fasta`
+  `python3 metapresence.py bowtie2 alignment launch ! [options] -s coverm_input.txt all_sequences.fasta`
   The exclamation mark separates the command for bowtie2 and the one for metapresence.py.

 **Without bowtie2:**
-  `(indexed)sorted.bam ! [options] -s coverm_input.txt all_sequences.fasta`
+  `python3 metapresence.py (indexed)sorted.bam ! [options] -s coverm_input.txt all_sequences.fasta`
   The exclamation mark separates the input sorted bam file and the command for metapresence.py.

 ### Mandatory:
 - all_sequences.fasta: a fasta file containing all the genomes that has to be analyzed.
 - sorted_bam/bowtie2: either an indexed sorted bam file of the alignment on the fasta file, or the command line of bowtie2 to do it.
-In case, the sorted bam file must be indexed and the index must be in the same folder (the index is needed by pysam).
+In case, the sorted bam file must be indexed and the index (.bai) must be in the same folder (the index is needed by pysam).
 If bowtie2 is launched, the index will be automatically created.
 - -s coverm_input.txt: input file for coverm.
 A file with each line listing a scaffold and a bin name, tab-seperated.

 ### Options: